-Legal help is assistance with United States laws that you can get from legal aid, legal assistance, legal counsel, an immigration lawyer, or a pro bono attorney.
+Legal help is assistance with U.S. laws that you can get from legal aid, legal assistance, legal counsel, an immigration lawyer, or a pro bono attorney.

 Why is it important to get legal help?